ashtuchkin/iconv-lite/README.md

 ## Features

+*   Pure javascript.
+Doesn't need native code compilation.
 *   Easy API.
-*   Works on Windows and in sandboxed environments like [Cloud9](http://c9.io) (doesn't need native code compilation).
+*   Works on Windows and in sandboxed environments like [Cloud9](http://c9.io).
-*   Faster than iconv (see below for performance comparison).
+*   Encoding is faster than node-iconv, decoding slightly slower (see below for performance comparison).

 ## Usage